Devaughn Williamson

 Devaughn Williamson (born 22 December 1997) is a Bahamian footballer who plays as a defender for United FC and the Bahamas national football team.

 International career

-In March 2015, Devaughn made his debut for the Bahamas in a World Cup qualifying match against Bermuda.
+In March 2015, Williamson made his debut for the Bahamas in a World Cup qualifying match against Bermuda.

 Personal life

 Williamson was born to Philaseta and Conrad Williamson in the Bahamas.
-His brother, Donovan, is a beach soccer player, who was part of the Bahamian team that competed 2015 CONCACAF Beach Soccer Championship.
+His brother Donovan is a beach soccer player, who was part of the Bahamian team that competed 2015 CONCACAF Beach Soccer Championship.
 Williamson is studying maritime operations at the University of the Bahamas.
-Despite being sundered by following separate careers, they both had entered in the same college and were 2014 graduates of Aquinas College.
-Williamson has also partaken in the Templeton World Charity Foundation Laws of Life essay competition in his time at Aguinas College Nassau.
+Devaughn and Donovan Williamson, though following different careers, had both entered the same college and were 2014 graduates of Aquinas College.
+Williamson took part in the Templeton World Charity Foundation Laws of Life essay competition in his time at Aguinas College Nassau.

 His parents are Philaseta and Conrad Williamson.